 Similar to a guardianship, in order to obtain court recognition of a conservatorship, one must be able to provide evidence regarding the subject’s mental wellbeing.
 Typically, conservatorships are given to a close family member.
 It is important to note that only one person may be considered a conservator at any given time.

-- Getting a conservatorship can be time-consuming, especially without the added assistance of a dedicated lawyer;
+- Achieving a conservatorship can be time-consuming, especially without the added assistance of a dedicated lawyer.

 Role of Conservatorship

-- Retaining assets that the conservator has demonstrated personal interest;
+- Retaining assets in which the conservator has a demonstrated personal interest.

 - Responding to environmental concerns.